Swingjugend: Counter-culture

-The girls favoured a long overflowing hair style.
+The girls liked a long overflowing hair style.
 Their eyebrows were penciled, they wore lipstick and their nails were lacquered.

 The bearing and behaviour of the members of the clique resembled their dress.

-One of their German idols was Johannes Heesters, an actor specialised in operettas.
-The Swingboys admired his pale face and combed long black hair and tried to copy his attire.
+One of their German idols was Johannes Heesters, an actor specialised in operas.
+The Swingmen admired his pale face and combed long black hair and tried to copy his attire.

 This group consisted mostly of teens and young adults from the upper-class homes of Hamburg.
 Their objectives were originally more self-indulgent in nature, being privileged with wealth and German heritage, they spent their money on expensive clothing and liquor.
 The British musicologist Ralph Willett wrote that the Swing Youth wanted to emulate "the cool, languid demeanour" of British and American film stars.

-When the restrictions on jazz became law, their pastime would become a political statement, setting them in clear opposition to the Nazi Party.
-German musicologist Guido Fackler described the Swingjugend embrace of American music and the "English style" in clothing as reflecting the fact that: The Swingjugend rejected the Nazi state, above all because of its ideology and uniformity, its militarism, the 'Führer principle' and the leveling Volksgemeinschaft (people's community).
+When the restrictions on jazz became law, their pastime became a political statement, setting them in clear opposition to the Nazi Party.
+German musicologist Guido Fackler described the Swingjugend embrace of American music and the "English style" in clothing as reflecting the fact that: The Swingjugend rejected the Nazi country, above all because of its ideology and uniformity, its militarism, the 'Führer principle' and the leveling Volksgemeinschaft (people's community).
 They experienced a massive restriction of their personal freedom.
 They rebelled against all this with jazz and swing, which stood for a love of life, self-determination, non-conformism, freedom, independence, liberalism, and internationalism.

-Reflecting their Anglophilia, the Swing Youth preferred to speak to each other in English rather than German as English was felt to be more "cool", a choice of language that vexed the authorities greatly.
-English together with French were languages widely taught in Gymnasium (high schools intended as preparation for university) since the early 20th century in the case of the former and since the 18th century in the case of the latter, so any German teenager who attended a Gymnasium could speak at least some French and English.
+Reflecting their Anglophilia, the Swing Youth preferred to speak to each other in English rather than German, as English was felt to be more "cool", a choice of language that vexed the authorities greatly.
+English and French were languages widely taught in Gymnasium (high schools intended as preparation for university) since the early 20th century in the case of English and since the 18th century in the case of French, so any German teenager who attended a Gymnasium could speak at least some French and English.

 As the Swing Youth were Anglophiles, they often tried to speak and write in the "English style".
 One "swing boy", in a 1940 letter written in slightly broken English to a friend who was going to Hamburg, stated: "Be a proper spokesmen for Kiel, won't you? i.e, make sure you're really casual, singing or whistling English hits all the time, absolutely smashed and always surrounded by really amazing women".

-Hamburg, the most Anglophile of German cities, was regarded as the "capital" of the Swing Youth, and British jazz players like Jack Hylton and Nat Gonella were popular with the Swing Youth, through Willet wrote that they "... were sufficiently sophisticated to appreciate the superiority of the American artists as well as the stylish and sensuous qualities of their performances."
-The Swing Youth were also Americanophiles as many took monikers like Alaska Bill or Texas Jack and their clubs had such names like Harlem Club, OK Gang Club, and Cotton Club.
+Hamburg, the most Anglophile of German cities, was regarded as the "capital" of the Swing Youth, and British jazz players like Jack Hylton and Nat Gonella were popular with the Swing Youth.
+Willet wrote that they "... were sufficiently sophisticated to appreciate the superiority of the American artists as well as the stylish and sensuous qualities of their performances."
+The Swing Youth were also Americanophiles.
+Many took monikers like Alaska Bill or Texas Jack and their clubs had such names like Harlem Club, OK Gang Club, and Cotton Club.